Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models

-to denote the class of all admissible trading strategies on $[t,T]$ relative to the class $\sC$ of contracts for the hedger with the initial endowment $x_t$ at time $t$.
-In particular, $\Psi^{0,x} ({\sC})$ represents the class of all trading strategies admissible at time $t=0$ for the hedger with the initial endowment $x$. \end{definition}
+the class of all admissible trading strategies on $[t,T]$ relative to the class $\sC$ of contracts for the hedger with the initial endowment $x_t$ at time $t$.
+In particular, $\Psi^{0,x} ({\sC})$ is the class of all trading strategies that are admissible for the hedger with the initial endowment $x$ at time $t=0$. \end{definition}